StockSharp/AlgoTrading/Designer/Gallery/Schemas/MACD_RSI/README.md

 - The trend test is a level comparison, not a crossing: what matters is on which side of the signal line the MACD line currently sits, so the filter stays on for as long as the trend lasts.
 - The entry is deliberately contrarian inside that trend - RSI has to be stretched against it, which turns the diagram into a pullback buyer rather than a breakout chaser.
 - The exit uses the same pair of lines: a long is closed when MACD drops below its signal line, a short when it climbs above.
-- There is no stop loss and no take profit in the diagram, exactly as in the original strategy, where the MACD flip is the only way out.
+- There is no stop loss and no take profit in the diagram; the MACD flip is the only way out.

 ## Entry and Exit Rules